This Is Colour: Early Years (2005-2008)

 This Is Colour recorded their first demo First Steps (2005 demo) at West Suffolk College, Bury St Edmunds, Suffolk, this recording was never physically released and only three of the tracks made it to the band's Myspace page (This Is Colour's main outlet for publicity at the time).
 The demo has since leaked, but even with intense Google searching, it is still hard to come by.
 Their first actual release, A Brief Demonstration, recorded in Jason Naylor's shed, Glemsford, Suffolk, UK, was released in 2007.
-A Brief Demonstration grabbed the attention of promoters all over the UK, This Is Colour toured extensively, playing with the likes of Taking Back Sunday, Underoath, The Black Dahlia Murder (band), Your Demise and Architects (British band).
+A Brief Demonstration grabbed the attention of promoters all over the UK, This Is Colour toured extensively, playing with the likes of Taking Back Sunday, Underoath, The Black Dahlia Murder, Your Demise and Architects.
 A Brief Demonstration also caught the attention of Thirty Days of Night Records, who later released This Is Colour's first studio album, No Brainer in 2009.